 I’ve seen similar findings elsewhere.
 Low-fat and skim milk are not natural products.
 They are highly processed foods and they’re not good for you.

-Ditte Hobbs, post-doctoral research fellow in human nutrition at Reading University in the UK, agrees with Dr. Katz: “Yogurts that are high in saturated fat seem to be the most beneficial.
+Ditte Hobbs, post-doctoral research fellow in human nutrition at Reading University in the UK, agrees with Dr. Kratz: “Yogurts that are high in saturated fat seem to be the most beneficial.
 There seems to be a neutralizing effect and in some cases a beneficial effect on heart function.”

 She believes the heart benefits may come from compounds called lactotripeptides – byproducts of yogurt’s fermentation process.
 These affect mechanisms that reduce arterial constriction.
 This in turn lowers blood pressure and the risk of stroke.

-Both Dr. Cunliffe and Professor Whorwell recommend eating at least one 5.3-ounce serving of natural yogurt a day to take advantage of their many health properties.
+Both Dr. Cunliffe and Professor Whorwell recommend eating at least one 5.3-ounce serving of natural yogurt a day to take advantage of its many health properties.
 Avoid sugary, low-fat, processed versions of yogurt.
 These are unlikely to have any health benefits.